 Not my happiest grocery shopping experience.

-But I did manage to secure all the necessary ingredients for these vegetarian summer rolls so not all way down the drain.
+But I did manage to secure all the necessary ingredients for these vegan spring rolls so not all way down the drain.
 And seriously June, come on, it should be much warmer up here right?

 Well I am pretending it is and eating summer rolls by the dozen (I wish).